basantazagreet/fictional-university/README.md

 # fictional-university
 Learn Wordpress coding by using this repository.
-This is a udemy course by Brad Schiff.

 Instructions:
 Create pages: About us- Our Goals, Our History